erelsgl/tnk/README.md

 Tanakh Navigation Kit
 =====================

-A set of tools for navigating in the TNK (Tora Neviim Ktuvim)
+A set of tables and tools for navigating in the TNK (Tora Neviim Ktuvim).

+# 1. Data tables
+All tables are in the data/ folder, in UTF-8 encoding, tab-separated values.
+All tables are represented by 2 files: an SQL file that creates the table and a TXT file that contains the data.

+* data/psuqim.* - All 23202 verses in the Tanakh, in both undotted and dotted version.
+* data/sfrim.*  - Codes for the 39 books of the Tanakh.
+* data/prqim.* - Codes for chapter and verse numbers in the Tanakh.

+# 2. Code

 ## Requirements
 * Apache 2+